Sitka Alaska Fishing Cruise

 Season: May - November.

 Groups are limited to six guests.
-Groups are not mixed, so you will need to get your own group together.
+Groups are not mixed - you will need to form your own group.

 Sitka Sales Tax: Rates do not include a $720 Sitka Sales Tax on the total package.